pokepark/PokemonRaidBot/README.md

 ### Command: /list

-The bot will allow you to get a list of the last 20 active raids, share and delete all raids which got shared to channels as a raid overview.
+The bot will allow you to get a list of the last 20 active raids and re-share or delete them.

 #### Screenshots
 #### List existing raid polls with the `/list` command: